FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/fiware-extended-ckan.md

 permissions to access to the acquired query.

-To support the aforementioned functionality, it has been needed to extend CKAN with features as NGSI management, OAUth2, or datasets privacy restrictions.
+To support the aforementioned functionality, it has been needed to extend CKAN with features as NGSI support, OAUth2, or datasets privacy restrictions.
 In the following sections it is described the different extensions that have been developed within FIWARE, and that made up the FIWARE Extended CKAN.